+Method of assessment

 There is no written exam in BTEC Performing Arts - all the work is coursework-based, with evidence being provided in a variety of formats, such as presentations, diary logs, recordings (audio and visual), performances, and traditional written methods.
 Unit 3 is completed as a controlled assessment, with a given time period in which to complete it, and this is then marked by an external examiner.
 The other two units are completed during lesson time and marked by your class teacher.

+Useful resources and further information

 https://qualifications.pearson.com/en/qualifications/btec-tech-awards/performing-arts.html

 Level 2 BTEC Music

+Introduction and course overview

 The course is split into four units: